-The main content of the IFS Audit report itself is structured as follows:
+The main content of the IFS Audit report is structured as follows:

 - general summary in a tabular format for all chapters, listing the number of audited requirements per scoring for each chapter and the result (in percentage) per chapter. - overall summary: table of compulsory fields for specific IFS Broker audit requirements.
 For those specific requirements, the auditor shall provide additional justifications and/ or further background information, even in case of an A scoring.
-This leads to a more significant and descriptive report, even if the assessed site almost fulfils all IFS Broker requirements, and adds value for every user/reader. - list of all identified deviations and non-conformities for each requirement per chapter. - summary of points of attention (requirements scored with a B). - list (including explanations) of all requirements evaluated as N /A (not applicable). - detailed audit report (checklist). - · annex of the audit report, including: - audit participants' list: list of key personnel present during the audit. - reminder of IFS rules: tables on product scopes, IFS Scoring System and conditions for issuing of certificate.
+This leads to a more significant and descriptive report, even if the assessed site almost fulfils all IFS Broker requirements, and adds value for every user/reader. - list of all identified deviations and non-conformities for each requirement per chapter. - List (including explanations) of all requirements evaluated as N/A (not applicable). - detailed audit report (checklist). - annex of the audit report, including: - audit participants' list: list of key personnel present during the audit. - reminder of IFS rules: tables on product scopes, IFS Scoring System and conditions for issuing of certificate.